 The London Semester is custom designed to offer students a stimulating academic study and a rich cross-cultural learning experience with London as their classroom.
 Courses are taught by American and British faculty.
 Students learn British history and literature, study in London's museums and galleries, attend London theatre, read London newspapers, visit the British Parliament and take guided walks to sites in Westminster, the City and the South Bank.
 These experiences all become part of the art, theatre and culture courses taught by British professors.
 During the semester, the students make at least 30 excursions, all covered by the program fee.
 Classes meet once a week, Monday through Friday, at locations stipulated by the professor of the given class.
 Work will also involve going to museums, galleries and historical sites.
 All the courses taught in London are designed to make London (and Great Britain) the classroom.
 Students may register for twelve to fifteen hours of credit.

-For additional information regarding the London Semester program, students may contact the dean of the School of Music and Fine Arts at 325-649-8500.
+For additional information regarding all international programs including the London Semester program, students may contact the study abroad coordinator at 325-649-8179.